great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how-to-create-custom-expectations-from-a-sql-query.md

 ---
-title: How to create custom Expectations for SQLAlchemy
+title: How to create custom Expectations from a SQL query
 ---

 This article is a stub.